 Developing Social Skills

 It is very common for people who have been struggling with addiction to have developed poor social skills or no social skills at all.
-When in addiction group therapy in Nashville, Tennessee, clients have no choice but to work with one another, which gives them the opportunity to improve upon their social skills.
-Clients can learn quickly how certain approaches, tones, and phrases can affect their conversation and connection with others and work to modify and/or continue practicing the skills that have developed through our Nashville, Tennessee group therapy program.
+When in addiction group therapy, clients have no choice but to work with one another, which gives them the opportunity to improve upon their social skills.
+Clients can learn quickly how certain approaches, tones, and phrases can affect their conversation and connection with others and work to modify and/or continue practicing the skills that have developed through our Tennessee group therapy program.
 For example, clients often develop better listening and collaborative skills, as well as a deeper sense of compassion, understanding, and empathy when involved in group therapy.

 Engaging in Powerful Conversation

 Those in recovery are going to participate in many group therapy sessions, regardless of what type of rehab they are attending.
 Those sessions are likely going to produce powerful conversation amongst members of the group as they begin discussing specific topics and sharing their experiences.
 Through these powerful conversations can come honesty, insight, revelations, and connection that individuals might have never thought they could foster, however, end up helping them to grow emotionally, mentally, and spiritually.
 Additionally, conversations like these are not only had in our Tennessee addiction group therapy program but they are also conducted in support group meetings such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).